Social Media Startups 2026: 351 Recently Funded Social Platforms & Creator Economy Tools

 Social media startups encompass social networking platforms, creator economy tools, community-building software, influencer marketing platforms, content creation tools, social commerce integration, live streaming services, social analytics platforms, and creator monetization infrastructure.
 Our database includes companies across all funding stages from pre-seed through late-stage growth and private equity investments.

-How large is the creator economy market?
+How large is the creator economy market in 2026?

 The global creator economy reached $205.25 billion in 2024 and is projected to surge to $1,345.54 billion by 2033 at 23.3% CAGR according to Grand View Research.
 Alternative estimates project $528 billion by 2030 (DemandSage) and $1,181.3 billion by 2032 (SNS Insider).
 The social media market stands at $208.08 billion in 2025 and will reach $341.7 billion by 2029 at 13.2% CAGR.
 Over 207 million creators participate globally, with influencer marketing specifically valued at $24 billion in 2024.